pozitron57/open-source-comments/index.md

 [[4]](https://github.com/utterance/utterances)).

 ## Stars vs. time
-The figure shows some of the top competitors except for Discourse (as it's not just a light commenting server like others).
+The figure below shows some of the top competitors except for Discourse (as it's not just a light commenting server like others).
 The figure is useful to indirectly estimate how active the project is.